w3c/wai-media-guide/index.md

 </ul>
 <p>Some benefits of captions are illustrated in this 1-minute <a href="https://www.w3.org/WAI/perspective-videos/captions/">Video on  Captions <img src="{{ "/content-images/captions-video-still.jpg" | relative_url }}" alt="" style="float: right; margin-left: 2rem; clear:right; width: 30%; max-width: 220px">
 </a>.</p>

-## Standards

-Standards for accessible audio and video are defined in the Web Content Accessibility Guidelines (WCAG).
-They are described in the Bringing Together the Aspects of Accessible Audio and Video page, [Standards section](@@).

 <p style="text-align:center"><strong>[ Next > ]</strong></p>